cloudflare/cloudflare-docs-engine/src/content/platform/sites/start-from-existing.md

 Workers Sites require [Wrangler](https://github.com/cloudflare/wrangler) - make sure to be on the [latest version](/quickstart/#updating-the-cli) - and the Workers [Unlimited plan](https://workers.cloudflare.com/sites#plans).

-To deploy a pre-existing static site project, you'll need to start with a pre-generated site.
+To deploy a pre-existing static site project, you’ll need to start with a pre-generated site.
 Workers Sites works well with all static site generators!
 For a quick-start, check out the following projects:

 - [Hugo](https://gohugo.io/getting-started/quick-start/)
 - [Gatsby](https://www.gatsbyjs.org/docs/quick-start/), requires Node